CogRob/home-robot-project/README.md

 1. `base_image` : contains a base installation of ros-melodic, which all other containers are built from.
 2. `navigation` : contains installations required for navigation : primarily mapping (with slam_karto), localization (with amcl) and navigation (with move_base)
-3. `perception` : contains a yolo detector docker image.
+3. `perception_noetic` : contains a Detic detector image.
+4. `perception` : contains object and receptacle detector image.
+A simple ros-melodic image with basic opencv packages.
-4. `tidy_module` : a simple ros-melodic image with dependencies for house tidying modules
+5. `tidy_module` : a simple ros-melodic image with dependencies for house tidying modules
-5. `pipeline` : support for behavior trees and other messages
+6. `pipeline` : support for behavior trees and other messages
-6. `coppeliasim` : running simulation
+7. `coppeliasim` : running simulation

 For `manipulation`, refer to Jiaming's docker image.